Primary Navigation Mobile

 View mpg & specs for any version

-• Can be cheaper to run than luxury petrol cars
+• Can be much cheaper to run than luxury petrol cars

 Servicing and warranty

-BMW’s warranty covers you for three years but unlimited miles, ideal for those who plan to do an awful lot of miles.
-The battery is covered by its own warranty of eight years or 100,000 miles, covering you against excess loss of capacity as the vehicle ages.
+BMW’s warranty covers you for three years but has no mileage limit, ideal for those who plan to cover a lot of distance.
+Roadside assistance is also included throughout the period.
+The battery is covered by its own warranty of eight years or 100,000 miles against excess loss of capacity as the vehicle ages.

 Reliability